znitecki/bugzillastylish/README.md

 4. Click on "Write (create) new style)
 5. Name it (ie. Bugzilla)
 6. Delete all contents of the style
-7. Copy and paste the contents of the CSS style from the GIT repository to the newly created STYLISH style
+7. Copy and paste the contents of the CSS style bugzilla.css from the GIT repository to the newly created STYLISH style
 8. Save and enjoy!